google/globalfoundries-pdk-libs-gf180mcu_fd_pv/klayout/drc/README.md

 The `run_drc.py` script takes a gds file to run DRC rule decks of GF180 technology with switches to select subsets of all checks.

 ### Requirements
 Please make sure to use the latest Klayout setup at your side.
+To install klayout, please refer to documentation at [klayout build](https://www.klayout.de/build.html).

 Also, please make sure to install the required python packages at `requirements.txt` by using
 ```bash